ufs-community/ufs-mrweather-app/docs/UsersGuide/source/glossary.rst

    chgres_cube
        The preprocessing software used to create initial condition files to "coldstart" the forecast model.
-The initial conditions are created from either GFS GRIB2 or NEMSIO data.
+The initial conditions are created from either GFS :term:`GRIB2` or :term:`NEMSIO` data.

    CIME
       The `Common Infrastructure for Modeling Earth <https://github.com/ESMCI/cime>`__ (CIME - pronounced "SEAM") consists of a Case Control System (CCS) that supports the configuration, compilation, execution, system testing, and unit testing of an Earth System Model.
 The CIME CCS is used in :term:`CESM` and was previously used in the Medium-Range Weather (MRW) Application.
 View the CIME documentation `here <https://esmci.github.io/cime/versions/master/html/index.html>`__.